Install

 or see

 should not be available for testing API.
-This why Laravel5 module is not enabled but declared with depends
+This why Laravel module is not enabled but declared with depends

 for REST module.
-Laravel5 should use testing environment which is specified in config
+Laravel should use testing environment which is specified in config

 section